Our Charity Work

 All Saints Church-Community Centre provides a safe and nurturing environment for homeless and street-involved individuals while enhancing their well-being from a harm reduction and human-rights based approach.

-Each month we will feature one of our supported charities on our "Spotlight" page.
+We will regularly feature one of our supported charities on our "Spotlight" page.